-We would also like to thank the 2020 external scoring stage assessors: Olivia Couchman (EDGE of Existence Programme), Dr Claudia Gray (EDGE of Existence Programme), Dr Zafer Kizilkaya (Mediterranean Conservation Society and 2017 Whitley Gold Award winner), Dr Simon Lyster (Conservation International UK) and Dr Charudutt Mishra (Snow Leopard Trust and 2005 Whitley Gold Award winner).
+We would also like to thank the 2021 external scoring stage assessors: Olivia Couchman (ZSL EDGE of Existence Programme), Dr Claudia Gray (ZSL EDGE of Existence Programme), Paul Barnes (ZSL EDGE of Existence Programme), Sanjay Gubbi (Nature Conservation Foundation and 2017 Whitley Award winner), Dr Simon Lyster (Conservation International UK) and Dr Charudutt Mishra (Snow Leopard Trust and 2005 Whitley Gold Award winner).

 Marianne Carter - Director, Conservation Capacity & Leadership, FFI

 Marianne oversees FFI’s work on organisational development support, conservation leadership and professional development, conservation livelihoods and governance and Oryx the international journal for conservation.
 Since 2009 she has had a focus on building conservation capacity across FFI and their partner network, and developing conservation leadership skills globally.
 Prior to this, she spent nine years managing the Conservation Leadership Programme, at BirdLife International.
 She started her career undertaking wildlife conflict research and leading community conservation education and awareness activities in Africa.
 She has an undergraduate degree in Geography and an MSc in environmental management.
 Marianne has expertise in capacity building, facilitation and training, and a love for motivating and building engagement, enthusiasm and commitment for conservation.

 Damian Fleming - Director of International Programmes, WWF-UK